ramya-ramamur/Movies-ETL/README.md

 # Movies-ETL.

 # Overview
 The purpose is to create an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.
-To do this, Movie data from 1990 to 2018 is analyzed from Wikiperdia json file, extracted large data set from Kaggle, then transforming the data into a usable dataset for a "hacking competition."
+To do this, Movie data from 1990 to 2018 is analyzed from Wikipedia json file, extracted large data set from Kaggle, then transforming the data into a usable dataset for a "hacking competition."
 Once the data was transformed and narrowed in scope for the hack-a-thon, the DataFrames were loaded into PostgresSQL.

 ### Process: ETL (Extract, Transform, Load)
 The main goal is to create a refactorable and intuitive ETL Pipeline that helps automate processing large sets of data.